 Translation Memory Proposals

 How does it magically know when I need which word?
 When translators are working on the online translation editor or the app, translation memory proposals are offered on the right side on the screen.
-The proposals are pulled from your translation memory in the form of previously translated segments.
+The proposals are pulled from your TM in the form of previously translated segments.

 The system places 100% identical source segments as translation in your current project.
 If a source sentence is similar to the one translated in the past, you can see a degree of similarity and you can insert the proposal to the target segment and edit it.